Protected live animals and plants, trade

 You need to apply for such a permit if you want to trade in:

-- Species listed in Annex A or B to the Council Regulation (EC) No 338/97;
+- Live species listed in Annex A or B to the Council Regulation (EC) No 338/97,

-- Species that are protected under Annex 1 of the Swedish Species Protection Ordinance;
+- Live species that are marked with N or n in Annex 1 to the Swedish Species Protection Ordinance (2007:845),

-- Species of birds that live in the wild in the EU.
+- And live bird species that live in the wild in the EU.
+Egg containing embryos are also included.

 Requirements

-If you run a business where endangered species may be involved, you are obliged by law to know what rules apply.
-You must have a current and valid permit for trading in these species, and you must be able to prove that your trading is legal.
+If you run a business where species require a permit may be involved, you are obliged by law to know what rules apply.
+You must have a current and valid permit for trading in these species, and you must be able to prove that the specimens you trade have a legal origin.

-You must also have an updated list of the animals to which your permit applies.
-This list must also be readily available if the county administrative board visits your premises to carry out an inspection.
+You must also have an updated list of which speciments of speciesto which your permit applies.
+This list must also be available if the County Administrative Board visits your premises to carry out an inspection.
+The list must also be submitted once a year to the County Administrative Board.

 Permit issuer and supervision